 Canadian Police Association Executive Leadership Program

-The Labor and Worklife Program (LWP) at Harvard Law School and the Telfer School of Management at the University of Ottawa have partnered to deliver a very successful, three-module program in Executive Leadership for the Canadian Police Association which began in 2009.
+The Telfer School of Management at the University of Ottawa has partnered with the Canadian Police Association since 2009 to deliver a very successful, national, three-module program in Executive Leadership.

-Those who complete all three modules will receive a special ‘Professional Certificate in Executive Leadership’ offered jointly by the Labor Worklife Program of Harvard Law School, the Telfer School of Management and the Canadian Police Association.
+Those who complete all three modules will receive a special ‘Professional Certificate in Executive Leadership’ offered jointly by the Telfer School of Management and the Canadian Police Association.

-The three modules are offered over a 12-month cycle.
+The three modules are offered over an 18-month cycle with a new session every 6 months.
 Participants can join the program at anytime and the courses do not need to be taken in any specific order.

 Module I - Leadership, Advocacy and Communications: April 26-29, 2017